Core countries: Pre–13th century

-Before the 13th century, many empires were considered to be "core" states, such as the Persian, Indian, and Roman empires, the Muslim Caliphates, the Chinese and Egyptian dynasties, the various Mesopotamian kingdoms, and so on.
+In Asia, the Chinese Empire was considered the "Middle Kingdom" and controlled the region.
+The two empires communicated and traded through the Silk Road, which takes its name from the extensive trade of Chinese silk.
+The period of Imperial China lasted more than two millennia, connecting ancient and modern history.
+Although Chinese dynasties or empires rose and fell during those centuries, including during periods of strife and war, Imperial China endured with remarkable constancy.
+The defining characteristics of all Chinese empires were their large scale and the diversity of their peoples.

-In Asia, the Chinese Empire was considered the middle kingdom and controlled the region.
-The two empires communicated and traded through the Silk Route, which takes its name from the extensive trade of Chinese silk.
+Originally emerged as a loose collection of various Han Chinese-speaking entities during the Warring States period, the Qin's wars of unification brought most of the Huaxia realm into one single dynasty, establishing Qin as the first imperial dynasty in 221 BCE, the year where the first Chinese Empire was established.
+Imperial China would continue to expand even after the collapse of the Qin dynasty, with the Han dynasty expanding to the north, south and west.
+During the Tang dynasty four centuries later, China achieved a golden age in terms of its economic, military and political power.
+Tang's territory spanned Central Asia, Northeast Asia, and parts of Southeast Asia, until the dynasty ended following the An Lushan rebellion in the 8th century CE.
+Imperial China marked its revival under the Mongol-based Yuan dynasty, when Inner Asian territories such as Tibet and Mongolia were incorporated.
+The Qing dynasty, founded three centuries after the fall of the Yuan dynasty, laid ground to most of China's modern border with its re-expansion into Inner Asia.

-India until the 13th century, often referred to as Greater India, extended its religious, cultural, and trading influence on vast Asian regions from Iran and Afghanistan to Malaysia, Indonesia and Cambodia.
-With Buddhism and Hinduism, two of the most followed religions in Asia and the World as a whole, having originated there, India's cultural impact spread throughout Asia.
-A notable example is China, where Buddhism became the prominent religion.
-Sanskrit was a prominent scholarly language in all the southeastern kingdoms until the 10th century C.E..
-Angkor Vat of Cambodia, the largest temple complex in the world, was originally a Hindu temple and later transformed into a Buddhist monastery.
+Until the 13th century Medieval India, often referred to as "Greater India", extended its religious, cultural, and trading influence on vast Asian regions, from Persia and Central Asia to Cambodia, Indonesia, the Malaysian Archipelago, and Sri Lanka.
+With Buddhism and Hinduism, two of the most followed religions in Asia and the world as a whole, having originated there, India's cultural impact spread throughout Asia.
+A notable example is Imperial China, where Buddhism became the prominent religion.
+Sanskrit was a prominent scholarly language in all the Southeastern kingdoms until the 10th century CE.
+Angkor Wat in Cambodia, the largest temple complex in the world, was originally a Hindu temple and later transformed into a Buddhist monastery.